Checked and excess baggage

 If you are bringing overweight or oversized baggage, we recommend that you arrive 30 minutes prior to the recommended check-in times to allow time for screening.

-Piece Details Fee Allowed on WestJet Boeing 737 or 767 Allowed on WestJet Encore Bombardier Q400 Oversized3 158 cm – 203 cm (62 in. – 80 in.) ✓ ✓ ✓ Overweight More than 23 kg (50 lb.) but not exceeding 45 kg (100lb.)4 ✓ ✓ ✓ Sporting equipment See our sporting equipment page for items accepted, packing instructions, restrictions and items which will not be charged an oversize fee.
+Piece Details Fee Allowed on WestJet Boeing 737 or 767 Allowed on WestJet Encore Bombardier Q400 Oversized3 158 cm – 203 cm (62 in. – 80 in.) in combined dimensions. ✓ ✓ ✓ Overweight More than 23 kg (50 lb.) but not exceeding 45 kg (100lb.)4 ✓ ✓ ✓ Sporting equipment See our sporting equipment page for items accepted, packing instructions, restrictions and items which will not be charged an oversize fee.
 May apply ✓ ✓

 3Guests travelling to/from Jamaica or Trinidad and Tobago are not permitted oversized baggage, with the exception of one golf bag that must contain golf clubs.